“There’s no such thing as bad weather, only unsuitable clothing.”

 Last year I wrote about the problems I was having painting outside in the Austrian Alps in February due to inadequate winter gear.
 This post is about some of the solutions I found after researching and purchasing kit this year.
 The listed price on some of this stuff is pretty high but buying in spring and summer, using sites like Steep and Cheap or Ebay, price-tracking with Camelcamelcamel, and finding an online store that I’m pretty sure had listed the wrong prices (they’ve since fixed them) allowed me to pick up most items for a fraction of the normal cost.
+And some items are just well worth the money.

 - The Belay Jacket.
 A belay jacket is used by alpinists when they have to stop and wait around while climbing mountains.
 The advantages for plein air painters are threefold.
 First, the design of the sleeves is to allow for unrestricted movement while climbing (called articulated sleeves).
 This means that when painting you wont fight your sleeve.
 The second plus is that they are incredibly lightweight as they are usually stuffed into a stuff-sack and carried up the mountain.
 They use high-loft down or modern synthetic insulation (you can read about down and synthetic down jackets here) and this, combined with the articulated sleeves, means you really can’t feel the jacket at all when you’re holding your arm up.
 A normal winter jacket or parka will often have a noticeable pull.
 The real-world result is that I haven’t had my usual sore shoulder for a few days when I switched to a jacket this year.
 It’s not that big of a deal, but it is something to consider for anyone looking to pick up a dedicated winter plein air coat.
 The third thing about belay jackets is that they are very warm so you don’t need many layers to stay warm (though most decent winter jackets do fine here).
 I picked up a Jottnar Fjorm from a newish company based in England and I’m very happy with it.
 It’s warm, light, and the sleeves allow for unrestricted movement.
-It comes in blue and black, which works better with plein air painting in the sun as a brightly colored jacket will reflect its color back onto the painting and make it difficult to gage hues.
+It comes in blue or black, which work better for plein air painting in the sun as a brightly colored jacket can reflect its color back onto the painting and make it difficult to gage hues.
 Mountain Hardware, Rab, Arcteryx, Patagonia, and other mountaineering-gear companies all make belay jackets or parkas.
 For cottage companies, PHD in England and Feathered Friends, Montbell, and Nunatak in the US are also making belay and expedition jackets and parkas.
 There are both down and synthetic versions.
 I went with down for the weight to warmth ratio.
 The synthetic ones will keep you warm even if they get wet, which seems to me to be more of an issue if your life depends on it high up on a mountain.

 - Pac Boots.
 I’ve always gotten by with cheap hiking boots with hand warmers stuffed in the toes.
 Other painters use normal insulated winter boots with their car mats or a piece of foam under their feet as most of the cold comes from touching the freezing ground.
 I wanted something that I could work outside for hours in without carrying extra gear so I picked up a pair of real pac boots based on Stapleton Kearns‘ recommendation of The Cabelas Trans-Alaskan III Pac Boots.
 Since we don’t have Cabelas in Europe I bought the similar-looking Harkila Inuits for the around the same price.
 They’re comically large boots, and online images don’t really show how big they are.
 You can’t drive while wearing them, so for scouting with a car one still needs a smaller winter boot to use the pedals safely.
 Like all pac boots, they’re actually two boots in one as there is an inner wool insert that your foot goes into, then that goes into the larger boot.
 They also have two insoles below the insert and my feet are kept about 4 inches (10 cm) off the ground.
 Despite the large size, the boots are actually very light and manageable for walking as the insoles are foam and the sole of the boot appears to be hollow, perhaps to insulate better.
-The important part is that I can stand for two hours on snow and ice in complete comfort.
+The important part is that I can stand for hours on snow and ice in complete comfort.

 - Flannel-lined pants.
 I bought a couple of pairs of flannel-lined pants and can’t believe I’ve suffered through European winters for 25 years without them.
 Besides being incredibly warm, they’re so comfy.
 It’s like wearing pajamas all day.
 I live in these now.
 I have a pair of Pranas and Craghoppers, the Pranas are much nicer as the lining is pure cotton and doesn’t cling to your legs.
 The Craghoppers are warmer as the synthetic material use doesn’t breathe as well.
-The Pranas cost a twice as much.
+The Pranas cost twice as much.
 That said, for painting outside in the snow, I prefer the Coreloft pants as the side zipper makes it easier to switch from car-friendly shoes to pac boots.

 - Coreloft gloves for the non-painting hand.
 I was so impressed with my Primaloft and Coreloft gear that I picked up a pair of Coreloft gloves from Arcteryx.
 These things suck.
 They’re not especially warm, and the dexterity in them is terrible.
 I was trying them on in my studio after they arrived and got paint on them, otherwise I would have sent them back.
 I was thinking of trying to get the fingers resewn to get some dexterity out of them but, as of now, it’s the only purchase I regret.